galaxyproject/training-material/topics/transcriptomics/tutorials/pinpoint-key-pathways-with-heinz/tutorial.md

 After getting the parameters of the BUM model from the last step, we will use Heinz to pinpoint the key pathways.
 Before we continue, let's figure out what Heinz is actually doing.

-Heinz is an algorithm in searching an optimal subnetwork from a bigger network.
+Heinz is an algorithm for searching an optimal subnetwork from a bigger network.
 You may wonder what the networks are here.
-Through the previous steps, we have got a list of identities, that is a list of gene IDs with p-values, which form the nodes  of 'the bigger network', the relations between the nodes, that is the edges, need to be obtained from a background network, which represents a pathway relation databases, such as [Reactome](https://reactome.org/) and [STRING](https://string-db.org/).
+Through the previous steps, we have got a list of identities, that is a list of gene IDs with p-values, which form the nodes  of 'the bigger network', the relations between the nodes, that is the edges, needs to be obtained from a background network, which represents a pathway relation databases, such as [Reactome](https://reactome.org/) and [STRING](https://string-db.org/).
 In this tutorial, we only use a small sample background network for demonstration purposes.
 The background network is represented as edges in a txt file where each line denotes an edge as follows: